Trusted WordPress tutorials, when you need them most.

 To help you make an informed decision, we tested popular paywall plugins to see whether they live up to their promises.
 When reviewing each plugin, we considered several key factors to ensure a thorough evaluation:

-• Integrations: We considered how well each plugin integrates with popular email marketing services, payment gateways, and other essential tools to streamline your operations.
+• Integrations: We checked how well each plugin works with email services, payment gateways, and other must-have tools to keep things running smoothly.

-• Flexibility: We looked at how easily each plugin allows you to customize content access rules, membership tiers, and pricing models to fit your business needs.
+• Flexibility: We checked how easily you can set up content access, membership tiers, and pricing to match your needs.

 Why Trust WPBeginner?

-At WPBeginner, we have more than 16 years of experience in WordPress web design, eCommerce, content monetization, online marketing, and much more.
+At WPBeginner, we have over 16 years of experience in WordPress, including website monetization, eCommerce, and online marketing.

-This practical approach ensures that our recommendations are based on actual user experience.
+Our hands-on approach means you get expert-backed advice based on real-world testing.
 For a deeper understanding of how we assess and select the best tools, feel free to explore our complete editorial process.

 MemberPress website